-If you file a claim for post-traumatic stress disorder (PTSD), the VA requires that you attend a Compensation and Pension Examination (C&P exam).
+If a US veteran file a claim for post-traumatic stress disorder (PTSD), the VA requires that you attend a Compensation and Pension Examination (C&P exam).
 The C&P exam is done by a VA-appointed physician and used to verify the diagnosis of PTSD and to determine if the condition is service-connected.
 It can also be used to assess the severity of the condition.
 There are several things to do prior to the exam that can help you prepare for answering questions about your condition and providing the necessary documentation to support your claim, so you have a higher chance of a favorable outcome.

 Scheduling the C&P Exam